 - Already built a plugin?
 Add it to the list at abelljs/abell-website/tree/main/content/plugins/index.md

-From v0.4.0, we follow Semantic-Versioning which means, there will not be any breaking change until v1.0.0.
+From v0.4.0, we follow Semantic-Versioning, meaning there will not be any breaking change until v1.0.0.

 Check out Changelog of Abell.

-We are an open-source project and completely depend on open-source community for contribution, check out our Contributing to Abell Guide for more information on how to contribute.
+We're an open-source project and completely dependent on the open-source community for contributions, check out our Contributing to Abell Guide for more information on how to contribute.